Net::Whois - WHOIS parser checks domain data and determines if a domain is registered

 Results processing

-A-Parser allows processing results directly during scraping; this section provides the most popular use cases for the Net::Whois scraper
+A-Parser allows processing results directly during parsing; in this section, we have provided the most popular cases for the Net::Whois parser

 Download example